‘Fallout 4’ And ‘Skyrim Special Edition’: New Bethesda Featured Mods Category

 — Fallout (@Fallout) February 9, 2017

-These “Featured Mods” will be chosen by the team over at Bethesda which means recognition and accolades goes to the content creators.
+These “Featured Mods” will be chosen by the team over at Bethesda which means recognition and accolades go to the content creators.
 This will include the creative works for lesser known mods, new modders content, and more up-to-date mods.
 Popular modders will also be included.

 Plans to update this page will happen every two to four weeks.
 Bethesda is also looking for suggestions from Fallout 4 and Skyrim Special Edition game players for what kind of mods they’d like to see in the future.
-They can either serve an artistic and/or aesthetic purpose or a fascinating game addition.
+They can either serve an artistic, an aesthetic purpose, or a fascinating game addition.
 This will be a proven area to showcase your wares.

 The forums are already opened up to suggestions via their Fallout 4 and Skyrim sections.
 A thread starter was made and an announcement discussing the nature of the mods was placed.